 803.3.2 RECORDS & COMMUNICATIONS

-The responsibilities of the Records & Communicationssection include but are not limited to:
+The responsibilities of Records & Communications include but are not limited to:

 - (a) Maintaining a records management system for case reports. - 1.
 The records management system should include a process for numbering, identifying, tracking, and retrieving case reports.